Peter Jennings: September 11

 Jennings anchored ABC's coverage of the September 11 attacks for 17 straight hours, an effort described as "Herculean" by television critics.
 Like other network news anchors, he was widely praised for guiding Americans through the disaster.
 When the South tower collapsed, Jennings at first did not understand what was happening, saying "We now have a—what do we have?"
 ABC Correspondent John Miller thought it might be "A new large plume of smoke."
 Jennings then went to Correspondent on the ground Don Dahler to ask what was happening Dahler replied, "The second building that was hit by the plane has just completely collapsed.
 The entire building has just collapsed...it folded in on itself and it's not there anymore."
 Jennings still did not understand asking "The whole side has collapsed?"
 Dahler repeated "The whole building has collapsed".
 Jennings asked once more to confirm, and Dahler repeated "The building has collapsed."
 Jennings then said "We are talking about massive casualties here at the moment and we have—that is extraordinary."
-When the North Tower collapsed Jennings simply and quietly said "Oh my God." after a pause he said "It's hard to put into words, and perhaps one doesn't need to.
+When the North Tower collapsed Jennings quietly said "Oh my God."
+After a pause he said "It's hard to put into words, and perhaps one doesn't need to.
 Both Trade Towers, where thousands of people work, on this day, Tuesday, have now been attacked and destroyed with thousands of people either in them or in the immediate area adjacent to them."
 At one point, Jennings broke his composure after receiving phone calls from his children.
 "We do not very often make recommendations for people's behavior from this chair," he said, "but...if you're a parent, you've got a kid in some other part of the country, call them up.
 Exchange observations."

 His coverage was not without controversy.
 Jennings was criticized by Rush Limbaugh among others for commenting about President George W. Bush on-air: "Where is the president of the United States? ...
 I know we don't know where he is, but pretty soon the country needs to know where he is."
 ABC was flooded with more than 10,000 angry phone calls and e-mails.
 On September 13, Jennings received more criticism — this time for hosting a forum for Middle East experts that included Palestinian Authority negotiator Hanan Ashrawi.
 In mid-2002, Jennings and ABC refused to allow Toby Keith to open their coverage of July 4 celebrations with "Courtesy of the Red, White and Blue (The Angry American)", prompting criticism from Keith and country music fans, who highlighted Jennings's Canadian citizenship.